Shane Broad

 Shane Thomas Broad (born 21 August 1974) is an Australian politician; a five-time national champion and Australian representative rower; and an agricultural scientist.

+Early life

+Broad grew up on a farm at Gawler, attended Ulverstone Primary School, Ulverstone High School and Don College.
+He was also an exchange student to the Faroe Islands with AFS.

 Club and state rowing

 Broad started rowing at age 14 at the Ulverstone Rowing Club in north west Tasmania.
 When attending university in Hobart he moved to the Huon Rowing Club at Franklin in southern Tasmania, where most of his senior rowing was based.

 He was selected and rowed in Tasmanian representative men's lightweight fours contesting the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships from 1995 to 2003.

 Those Tasmanian fours were victorious in 1999, 2000, 2001, 2002 and 2003.

 International representative rowing

 Broad was in the Australian lightweight rowing squad and competed at World Rowing Championships from 2000 to 2003.
 He made his Australian representative debut in the Australian men's lightweight eight at the World Rowing Cup III in Lucerne.
 Later that year at the 2000 World Rowing Championships in Zagreb, he won a bronze medal in the three seat of the lightweight men's eight.

 In 2001 he raced in a lightweight coxless four at the World Rowing Cup IV in Munich and then at the 2001 World Rowing Championships in Lucerne he doubled-up in the lightweight eight and in a coxless four.
 Both boats finished outside of medal contention.
 In 2002 he rowed with Matt Russell in the Australian lightweight coxless pair.
 They competed at the World Rowing Cup III and then at the 2002 World Rowing Championships in Seville where they finished in overall ninth place.

 At the 2003 World Rowing Championships in Milan, he won silver in the lightweight men's quad scull.
 It was his final national representative appearance.